 In Colorado, real estate agreements have to occur in writing.
 If it’s not in writing, it never happened!
-Therefore, only if and when both parties have signed the contract are you under contract: congratulations!
+Therefore, you are under contract only if and when both parties have signed the contract.
+Congratulations!
 What happens next?

 Save All Documents

 - Start a new folder on your computer for all of the documents related to your home sale.
 Download all digital contract documents you are signing and drop them into your folder.

 - We will switch your MLS listing to an “Under Contract” status.
 This means it that will remain visible for everyone on the internet and could solicit another offer.
 It will be up to you to allow further showing requests.
 You also have the option to decline any previously scheduled showings.
 We will cancel open houses if the home is under contract before the open house date.

 - Our team’s transaction coordinator will get in touch with you to introduce herself.
 Don’t be surprised if you never speak with her on the phone.
 Everything is done via email which allows us to have a record of all aspects of the transaction!